Holistic Management

 The land being managed is broadly defined as a whole and considered holistically through the lens of four key ecosystem processes:

-These four processes are fundamentally interlinked and interdependent.
-Holistic management recognises that sustainably managing land requires considering and harmonising all four together as an integrated whole, rather than addressing any one in isolation.
+These four processes are not isolated entities, but rather, they are intricately interconnected and interdependent.
+This understanding forms the basis of holistic management, which recognises that sustainably managing land requires considering and harmonising all four processes as an integrated whole.

 Monitoring and Evaluation